BostonGlobe/2015-6-23_vaccines/README.md

 ## TODO

 ### large map
+- make initial fade in a bit more interesting
+- on bubbles to histogram transition, make it fast on end
+- add titles on map
+- add map
-- add shaded relief
+- add titles on histogram
-- add scale
+- add axis labels on histogram
-- add text annotations
+- add beige bit of bar on histogram
-- animate bubbles
+- handle all histogram to bubbles transition

 ## Install